CleverCloud/cliparse-node/README.md

    which is a noop parser returning the string.
  - `helpT`: a single-line description of what the option is about.
 Default
    value: the empty string.
+ - `required`: make option mandatory
- - `defaultValue`: value used if the option is not given any value
+ - `defaultValue`: value used if the option is not given any value.
+If set, overrides the `required` setting.

 ### `flag`